Main causes of fire

 Communal corridors and staircases

-In almost every block the route from the main entrance door of your block to the front door of your home serves as your primary means of escape in the event of fire.
-It is, therefore, imperative that all communal corridors, staircases, lift lobbies etc. are kept clear and free of obstruction at all times.
-Please do not store anything in the communal areas.
+In almost every block the route from the main entrance door of your building to the front door of your home is your primary means of escape in a fire.
+It is therefore vital that all communal corridors, staircases, lift lobbies and so on are always kept clear and free from obstructions.
+Please do not store any combustible materials in the communal areas at any time.

-It is important that fire service access roads to blocks of flats are kept clear and unobstructed to allow access for the Fire Brigade and other emergency services so that they are not delayed.
+It is important that fire service access roads to blocks of flats are kept clear and unobstructed to allow access for the London Fire Brigade and other emergency services.

 Advice from the London Fire Brigade